 The 1997 Curtis Hanson film “L.A.
-Confidential” is one of the most ironic Los Angeles movies of all time, shown through the lens of a 1950s noir film.
-Aside from two scenes being built as sets; Bud holding the D.A. from the window and the motel shootout at the climax of the film, which was built as a set, all other scenes shot at real locations.
+Confidential” is one of the most iconic Los Angeles movies of all time, shown through the lens of a 1950s noir film.
+Aside from two scenes being built as sets; Bud holding the D.A. from the window and the motel shootout at the climax of the film, all other scenes shot at real locations.
 A vast undertaking, the locations span all over the city.

 LOCATION: 1279 S Cochran Ave, Los Angeles, CA 90019

 Jack Vincennes, played by Kevin Spacey, makes a drug bust at this house, using it as an opportunity to get some press for himself.

 LOCATION: 1714 N Gramercy Pl, Los Angeles, CA 90028

 He stands on the street in front of the house speaking to Sid Hudgens, with the camera facing toward Hollywood Blvd.
 The building in the distance is a former bank, designed by the same architects of the L.A.
 City Hall.
 It was dressed to look like a movie theater in the film.

 The interior lobby of the police station can be found in Venice.
 The same building has appeared in numerous films, such as “Assault On Precinct 13,” “The Net,” “The Adventures of Buckaroo Banzai Across the 8th Dimension” and many more.